AC is not working inspection

 - Thermal expansion valve or orifice tube: The thermal expansion valve and orifice tube have roughly the same function.
 In fact, your A/C system will have either an orifice tube or expansion valve – not both.
 Situated between the condenser and evaporator, either the expansion valve or orifice tube is responsible for regulating the amount of refrigerant that enters the evaporator, greatly reducing its pressure and temperature.

 - Evaporator: This component does the actual “cooling” in the vehicle.
 Set just behind your dash, the evaporator removes humidity from cabin air and cools the air that passes over it.
 A clutch cycling switch monitors and controls the temperature inside the evaporator’s core to prevent it from freezing, which can greatly damage your AC system as a whole.

 - Blower motor: This part moves the cool air that has passed over the evaporator through your vehicle’s vents.
 It is controlled by a central control head (or resistor) for fan speed.
-Also in the distribution system are a series of mode doors that control the direction of flow of cold air.
+Also in the distribution system are a series of mode doors that control the flow of cold airflow.

-Note that all of these parts are universal for any vapor-cycle AC system, but the way the refrigerant is metered, controlled, and restricted will vary from manufacturer to manufacturer.
+Note that all of these parts are universal for any vapour-cycle AC system, but the way the refrigerant is metered, controlled, and restricted will vary from manufacturer to manufacturer.